cwcharl/FormstylePlus/README.md

 + + + + + + + + + + + + + + + + + + + + + + + + + + + +

-please download the 'example' folder for a demo of FormstylePlus.
+please download the example folder for a demo of FormstylePlus.

-the 'blank' folder contains stripped down files, ready to be customized.